 Therefore as tortious remedies are more abstractive than criminal sanctions here in China, usually when we talk about cyber wrongs, people usually pointing at criminal sanctions, such as cyber fraud, theft, hackers and cyber pornography.
 In other words, cyber crimes.
 In this chapter, cyber crimes and cyber wrongs will be equally used in many regards if not specifically talking about cyber torts.

 With a more tortious side of cyber wrongs, as mentioned earlier, defamation would be looked into, but defamation in China are also mostly leaning towards criminal sanctions.
 Another type of cyber wrongs perhaps more unique in China, known as “cyber hyper” and “cyber hitman”.
 Cyber hitman is theorically illegal in China but difficult to identify and prosecute them.
 On the other hand, the legal position of cyber hypers are not that clear at all.
 Currently there is no any law which clearly suggest this kind of practice as legal or illegal, but on August 2013, the Chinese government arrested two famous cyber hypers known as “Li Er Chai Si” (立二拆四)and “Qin Huo Huo” (秦火火)for spreading rumors and defame public figure.
+[3] This is interesting because this shows that the Chinese government is willing to battle with this kind of practice head on and more related law may be implemented accordingly.
+This would be look closely later in this article.

 Besides this kind of more general or should we say more traditional kind of computer wrongs, although done through computer obviously, but the central concept has not be much more than physical crimes, so of it even quite low tech.
 So if we say those general kind of computer wrongs in many regards instead of saying it is a cyber crime, it is in fact more looking like a mind game.
 For example, in cyber fishing, it is really a battle between the fishermen (cyber criminal) and the fish (the victim).
 However, on 10th July, there was a bank in Taiwan which was heisted by some foreign criminals by some malwares implemented into that bank’s internal system and as a result, that bank’s ATM machines were spilling cash while no one was physically controlling it.
 This is perhaps a new kind of computer thief, with a large amount of commercial consequence.
 We will be looking at this case closely towards the end of this article.